Spider-Man: Across the Spider-Verse (soundtrack): Soundtrack

 American record producer Metro Boomin created the original soundtrack for Spider-Man: Across the Spider-Verse, with co-production credits on 10 songs.
-The soundtrack also features production from notable producers such as Dr. Luke, MIKE DEAN, Dre Moon, Honorable C.N.O.T.E., and others. and It was released through Boominati Worldwide and Republic Records on June 2, 2023, in conjunction with the film's release.
+The soundtrack also features production from notable producers such as Dr. Luke, Mike Dean, Dre Moon, Honorable C.N.O.T.E., and others. and It was released through Boominati Worldwide and Republic Records on June 2, 2023, in conjunction with the film's release.

 It contains appearances from Swae Lee, Lil Wayne, Offset, ASAP Rocky, Roisee, Future, Lil Uzi Vert, JID, James Blake, Nav, A Boogie wit da Hoodie, Ei8ht, Don Toliver, Wizkid, Beam, Toian, Coi Leray, 21 Savage, 2 Chainz, and Nas.
 The deluxe version of the soundtrack was released three days later, on June 5, 2023.
 It contains additional songs performed by other artists, consisting of Mora, Becky G, Ayra Starr, Shenseea, Myke Towers, Big Boss Vette, Omah Lay, and Pop Money.

 An instrumental edition of the album, titled the MetroVerse instrumental edition, which contains instrumental editions of the ten tracks that Metro co-produced, was released on August 4, 2023.

 The album was supported by one single, "Calling", a collaboration alongside Swae Lee and Nav that features A Boogie wit da Hoodie and was released two days before the original version of the album.
 The single "Mona Lisa" by Dominic Fike was released on the same day and was originally included on the deluxe edition but was removed and later included on his second studio album, Sunburn.
 Though not present on the soundtrack album, the film also features the songs "Guess Who's Back" by Rakim, "Ain't No Love in the Heart of the City" by Bobby "Blue" Bland, "Light the City Up" by Cut the Lights and "On the Run" by Cerebral Ballzy.
 The album also includes "snatches of dialogue snipped from the film," with the film's narrative correlating with the drama featured in the lyricism of the album's tracks.

-Daniel Pemberton's work was nominated for the Best Original Film Score Ivor Novello Award on Thursday 23 May 2024.